 Gavin F. Hurley

-Gavin F. Hurley is currently an Assistant Professor of Writing at Lasell College in Newton, Massachusetts where he teaches courses in Ethical Reasoning as well as Persuasive Writing.
-The student population at Lasell College seeks practical skill building and professional acumen; therefore, Dr. Hurley has experience instructing this type of professionally hungry audience.
-The Playbook of Persuasive Reasoning is formulated from his lecture and instruction notes from these courses.
-Dr. Hurley has taught persuasive writing and argumentation for eight years at several types of higher education institutions: including both public universities and private colleges.
-Specifically, he has taught first-year communication courses, intermediate communication courses, and advanced communication courses.
-Gavin F. Hurley earned his Ph.D. in Writing and Rhetoric from the University of Rhode Island where he specialized in persuasive writing and reasoning.
-His doctoral dissertation examined The New Rhetoric, a 20th century practical reasoning guide written by Chiam Perelman and Lucie Olbrechts-Tyteca.
-The Playbook of Persuasive Reasoning is, in some ways, inspired by The New Rhetoric and his dissertation work.
-Regarding his foundational education: he has a B.A. in philosophy from Saint Joseph’s University (Philadelphia, PA) and a M.A. in Writing Arts from Rowan University (Glassboro, NJ).
-Finally, Dr. Hurley has published numerous articles on rhetoric, persuasion, and argumentation in scholarly collections and peer reviewed journals—and will continue to do so.
-He has presented numerous public talks at national venues on argument and persuasion as well.
+Currently an Assistant Professor of Writing at Lasell College in Newton, Massachusetts, Dr. Gavin Hurley teaches courses in Ethical Reasoning as well as Persuasive Writing.
+He leads a knowledge-hungry student audience at Lasell College where he helps to build practical skills and professional acumen.
+The Playbook of Persuasive Reasoning is formulated from his lectures and instruction notes from these courses.
+It is also in some ways inspired by his doctoral dissertation which examined The New Rhetoric, a 20th-century practical reasoning guide written by Chiam Perelman and Lucie Olbrechts-Tyteca.
+Dr. Hurley has taught persuasive writing and argumentation for eight years at several higher education institutions, including both public universities and private colleges.
+His focus has been on first-year communication courses, intermediate communication courses, and advanced communication courses.
+A specialist in the field of persuasive writing and reasoning, Gavin F. Hurley earned his PhD in Writing and Rhetoric from the University of Rhode Island.
+In addition to his PhD, he has a B.A. in Philosophy from Saint Joseph’s University (Philadelphia, PA) and an M.A. in Writing Arts from Rowan University (Glassboro, NJ).
+He has also published numerous articles on rhetoric, persuasion, and argumentation in scholarly collections as well as in peer-reviewed journals.
+In addition, he has presented numerous public talks at national venues on argument and persuasion.